dairycultist/natsucraft/README.md

   - Are a stone-equivalent mining level
   - Craftable in your inventory
 - Wooden blocks can only be mined with a stone-or-above axe
-  - Crafting tables can now be quickly mined with an axe
 - Leaves have a chance of dropping sticks
 - Iron no longer spawns at the surface